Is it possible to travel and eat clean with only 100% raw, vegan, gluten-free and paleo foods?

 - Bring individual powder packets to jazz up regular water

-From August 23 to August 31, to eat only 100% raw foods while on vacation at Disney.
+From August 23 to August 31, to eat only 100% raw, vegan, gluten-free, paleo and clean foods while on vacation at Disney.
 This included the road trip there, all day at the parks, prepared meals in our condo, eating out at restaurants and the road trip back home while the rest of my family ate delicious vegan foods…right. in. front. of. me. for an entire week.

 It was very, very hard.
 But the most surprising part?
 I wasn’t even really hungry during the day when at the park!
 I guess because I was eating nutrient packed foods I stayed satisfied.
 The temptations during the day weren’t what got me but at the restaurants and back at the condo during dinner when my family would be eating their vegan foods (pizza, burritos, pasta, oatmeal, waffles, vegan mac & cheese, vegan sushi, chips, vegan field roast sausage, nut butter & jelly sandwiches, granola bars, etc).